Configuration

 useClassPrefix

-Convenience hook that returns just the class prefix:
+Convenience hook that returns just the class prefix as a string (empty string if none):

 import { useClassPrefix } from '@allxsmith/bestax-bulma';